10 Interesting Facts about Yellowstone You Didn’t Know

 4. Yellowstone Lake is the Largest High Elevation Lake in North America

 Set at 7,733 feet above sea level, Yellowstone Lake is the largest high elevation lake on the continent.
 Less known than other prominent features of the park, it spreads over 136 square miles.
-Yellowstone Lake freezes over every winter, usually in late December, and stays in this condition until late May or early June.
+Similar to its lake-neighbors in Grand Teton, Yellowstone Lake freezes over every winter, usually in late December, and stays in this condition until late May or early June.

 Yet even after the ice and snow lose their grip of the lake, the water remains cold.
 The average temperature is about 41°F. Taking into account such freezing conditions, every respectable swimmer knows that swimming in Yellowstone Lake can be fatal.
 A person can survive only 20 to 30 minutes in the water at this temperature.